aws-samples/aws-get-started-workshop/content/01-dev/01-perform-up-front-tasks/04-address-prerequisites.md

 Use your organization's process to request either DLs or shared mailboxes based on set of addresses you identify.

+If you're reusing an existing master AWS account, you'll reuse the email address associated with that account.

 |AWS Account	|Example Email Address|Example with "+" Style Email Address|
 |---|---|---|
 |**Foundation AWS Accounts**||